 Quinoa is technically a pseudo cereal grain, but because it is nutritionally comparable to whole grains, we group it alongside brown rice, farro, millet, etc. It is a unique plant food because it is a complete protein, which means it contains all 9 of the essential amino acids we need to get from food.
 Further, quinoa has a higher protein-to-carbohydrate ratio compared to other grains.

 Whole grains such as quinoa are good sources of fiber, phytonutrients, vitamins, and minerals.
 Fiber is important for digestion, satiety, stable blood sugar, good cholesterol, and healthy gut bacteria.
 Phytonutrients work as antioxidants to help fight off diseases and keep us well.

 Sweet potatoes are a great source of disease-fighting phytonutrients, vitamins, minerals, and fiber.
 Different colored vegetables provide different phytonutrients, so consuming a variety of colors is ideal.

 Fresh and dried fruits contain carbohydrates, fiber, vitamins, minerals, and antioxidants.
 These nutrients are important for energy and disease prevention.
 Choose dried fruits without added sugars.

 Nuts of all varieties contain plant-based protein, fiber, and healthy fats.
 These nutrients help you feel satisfied until your next meal.
 Almonds are a great source of monounsaturated fats which have been shown to promote heart health.

 A healthy vinaigrette dressing made from extra virgin olive oil and lemon juice adds flavor and nutrition.
 Extra virgin olive oil provides heart healthy fats and lemon juice provides vitamins and acids that help fight diseases.

-Store in an airtight container in the fridge for 3-5 days.
+Want grain salads for lunch all week?
+Store in an airtight container in the fridge for 3-5 days for best quality.